Orthopaedics at St Vincent’s Private Hospital Sydney

 Our Orthopaedic Surgeons have a wide range of skills across multiple sub-specialities, including hip, knee, shoulder, elbow, foot and ankle.
 Our specialists are well represented in the Australian Orthopaedic Association and have extensive experience in the latest surgical techniques including robotic assisted surgery, and computer assisted surgery.
 We perform over 1,000 joint replacements every year, as well as reconstructions, grafting and arthroscopies.
 This expertise also extends to more complex surgical requirements such as joint replacement revision surgery, medial uni-compartmental arthroplasty and computer-generated implants that are specifically tailored to your individual needs.

 With our recent major redevelopment and refurbishment, we are proud to offer our services in brand new, state of the art facilities.
 St Vincent’s Private Hospital Sydney now boasts additional patient accommodation, new operating theatres and both inpatient and day rehabilitation services including fully equipped gym and hydrotherapy pool.

 Everyone’s journey will look different.
 Our team work with you to understand your clinical needs, lifestyle and your private health insurance cover.
 At St Vincent’s Private Hospital Sydney, your satisfaction, care and recovery are our highest priority.

 Our meticulous surgical techniques and infection prevention programs ensure we keep you safe.
-We proudly have one of the lowest joint infection rates in the country at 0.08% in the last year, compared to the accepted 1% worldwide average.
+We proudly have one of the lowest joint infection rates in the country each year, compared to the accepted 1% worldwide average.